sigxcpu76/illumos-msr/README.md

 Issues:
 - no ```wrmsr``` support
-- crashes if wrong MSR register is used (?)
+- crashes if invalid MSR register is used (?)
 - the ```/dev/cpu/self/msr``` link is not created automatically.
 Should point to ```/devices/pseudo/msr@0:self```